git-of-aj/agile-az-devops/1-intro.md

+## Intro

+- As as a human being, we want everything predictable
+- No one likes mismanagement
+- product management simplifies and streamlines software development and helps ensure smooth delivery

 # Agile & Scrum
 ### AGILE
 > One thing that separates Agile from other approaches to software development is the focus on the people doing the work and how they work together.